Cascadia movement: Oregon Country and Columbia District

-An 1813 letter from Thomas Jefferson to John Jacob Astor congratulated Astor on the establishment of Fort Astoria (the coastal fur trade post of Astor's Pacific Fur Company) and described Fort Astoria as "the germ of a great, free, and independent empire on that side of our continent, and that liberty and self-government spreading from that as well as from this side, will insure their complete establishment over the whole."
-He went on to criticize the British, who were also establishing fur trade networks in the region: "It would be an afflicting thing, indeed, should the English be able to break up the settlement.
+An 1813 letter from American statesman Thomas Jefferson to fur tycoon John Jacob Astor congratulated Astor on the establishment of Fort Astoria (the coastal fur trade post of Astor's Pacific Fur Company) and described Fort Astoria as "the germ of a great, free, and independent empire on that side of our continent, and that liberty and self-government spreading from that as well as from this side, will insure their complete establishment over the whole.
+It would be an afflicting thing, indeed, should the English be able to break up the settlement.
 Their bigotry to the bastard liberty of their own country, and habitual hostility to every degree of freedom in any other, will induce the attempt."
-The same year of Jefferson's letter, Fort Astoria was sold to the British North West Company, based in Montreal.
+The same year of Jefferson's letter, Fort Astoria was sold to the British North West Company, which was based in Montreal.

 John Quincy Adams agreed with Jefferson's views about Fort Astoria, and labeled the entire Northwest as "the empire of Astoria", although he also saw the whole continent as "destined by Divine Providence to be peopled by one nation."
 As late as the 1820s James Monroe and Thomas Hart Benton thought the region west of the Rockies would be an independent nation.

-Elements among the region's colonist population starting in the 1840s sought to form their own country, despite their small number.
+Elements among the region's white American population starting in the 1840s sought to form their own country, despite their small number.
 Oregon pioneer John McLoughlin was employed as the Chief Factor (regional administrator) by the Hudson's Bay Company for the Columbia District, administered from Fort Vancouver.
 McLoughlin was a significant force in the early history of the Oregon Country, and argued for its independence.
 In 1842 McLoughlin (through his lawyer) advocated an independent nation that would be free of the United States during debates at the Oregon Lyceum.
 This view won support at first and a resolution was adopted.
 When the first settlers of the Willamette Valley held a series of politically foundational meetings in 1843, called the Wolf Meetings, a majority voted to establish an independent republic.
 Action was postponed by George Abernethy of the Methodist Mission to wait on forming an independent country.

 In May 1843, the settlers in the Oregon Country created their first western-style government as a Provisional Government.
 Several months later the Organic Laws of Oregon were drawn up to create a legislature, an executive committee, a judicial system, and a system of subscriptions to defray expenses.
 Members of the ultra-American party insisted that the final lines of the Organic Act would be "until such time as the USA extend their jurisdiction over us" to try to end the Oregon Territorial independence movement.
-George Abernethy was elected its first and only Provisional Governor, with an opposing faction led by Osborne Russell favoring independence.
-Russell proposed that the Oregon Territory not join the United States, but instead become a Pacific Republic that stretched from the Pacific Ocean to the Continental Divide.
+George Abernethy was elected its first and only Provisional Governor.
+From the mid-1850s to the early 1860s, the territory explored ideas of secession, with pro-slavery Democrat Benjamin Stark laying claim to the idea, supporting the formation of a "Pacific Union", along with California politician William Gwinn.